Bedmi Poori – so near yet so far

 I have never had Bedmi poori in my life.
-The closest that I had a chance of having the same was while I was in Delhi and D had promised to take me for the same.
+The closest that I had a chance of having the same was while I was in Delhi.
 If ever a poll been done, the most popular Sunday breakfast would be luchi (deep fried flat bread made with wheat flour), closely followed by?
 Let me know your choice.
 I will come up with mine by the end.

 For whatever reasons, Bedmi Poori didn’t happen but I could convince D to write about her experience of Bedmi Poori at Chandni Chowk.

-“While new chefs are coming up with revolutionary dishes and new cooking styles, there are some old food wizards that sit through centuries old, tried and tested recipes.
+“While new chefs are coming up with revolutionary dishes and new cooking styles, there are some old food wizards that sit through centuries old.
 They have their equations and proportions sorted out and secrets passed from one gen to next.
 Their steady flow of customers substantiates that they cracked the correct code years ago and they can continue their business, unruffled.

 Bedmi poori with its aloo sabzi in Shyam Sweets, Chawri Bazaar holds one such secret recipe that is now held with its fifth generation.
 Deep fried, puffy and happily dancing in humongous, piping hot kadais, these bedmi pooris derive their crunchiness from the ground urad lentil that is stuffed as pithi.
 Served with spicy rase waale aloo sabzi and petha sabzi (at another time we were served chole), they provide a great depth of flavours when a bite is taken of a crispy poori dunked in sabzi and then in aloo gravy.
 Pickled carrots and tangy achaar completes the palate tingling experience.